yasufum/spp-container/README.md

   --container-name CONTAINER_NAME
                         Name of container image
-  -fg, --foreground     Run container as foreground mode
+  -fg, --foreground     Run container as foreground mode --dry-run             Print matrix for checking and exit.
+Do not run spp_nfv
 ```

 For launching `spp_vm` for vhost interface, it is required to assign